hailo-ai/hailo-apps-infra/doc/face_recognition_readme.md

 # Face Recognition System

-This project is a face recognition system built using Python, GStreamer, LanceDB, Gradio, FastRTC and FiftyOne.
+This project is a face recognition system built using:

+1. Python - Application code (image post-processing in C++)
+2. GStreamer - Real-time video processing pipeline
+3. LanceDB - Embeddings database (stored in a file)
+4. Gradio - Web UI framework for AI applications
+5. FastRTC - Real-time communication streaming GStreamer video into Gradio's interactive web UI
+6. FiftyOne - Dataset inspection and analysis

 This project is moderately advanced and is recommended for use after gaining some experience with the "Basic Pipelines."